Salvador Dalí: Sexuality

 Dalí's sexuality had a profound influence on his work.
-He stated that as a child he saw a book with graphic illustrations of venereal diseases, and this provoked a life-long disgust of female genitalia and a fear of impotence and sexual intimacy.
+He stated that as a child he saw a book with graphic illustrations of venereal diseases, and this provoked a life-long disgust with female genitalia and a fear of impotence and sexual intimacy.
 Dalí frequently stated that his main sexual activity involved voyeurism and masturbation and his preferred sexual orifice was the anus.
 Dalí said that his wife Gala was the only person with whom he had achieved complete coitus.
 From 1927, Dalí's work featured graphic and symbolic sexual images usually associated with other images evoking shame and disgust.
 Anal and fecal imagery is prominent in his work from this time.
 Some of the most notable works reflecting these themes include The First Days of Spring (1929), The Great Masturbator (1929), and The Lugubrious Game (1929).
 Several of Dalí's intimates in the 1960s and 1970s have stated that he would arrange for selected guests to perform choreographed sexual activities to aid his voyeurism and masturbation.